 How ironic, then, that the modern scientific world has now created its own ‘other world’ – the world of computer-generated, virtual realities – and the creatures that populate any of those worlds can now manifest within our own plane through augmented/mixed reality.
 For those with phones to see…

-This month, the infernal gates to this other world were thrown open.
-Within a week of its release, the game Pokémon Go amassed a similar number of active users to that of Twitter – with all those players running about their neighbourhoods, seeking the incorporeal monsters now inhabiting our environment, that can only be seen through a special, magical scrying device.
+In July 2016, the infernal gates to this other world were thrown open.
+Within a week of its release, the game Pokémon Go amassed a similar number of active users to that of Twitter – with all those players running about their neighbourhoods, seeking the incorporeal monsters now inhabiting our environment, that can only be seen through a special, magical scrying mirror.

 Unlike the rare and much-sought-after occult tools of yesteryear, however, this scrying device is a near-ubiquitous piece of equipment that lives in most people’s pockets or handbags.
 And while the augmented reality of Pokémon Go may be a reasonably crude first step (though that is of course, relative to what the future holds), as new devices are created and eventually offered to the mass market – such as Microsoft’s ‘HoloLens’, and the much-discussed upcoming product from Magic Leap – the other planes of ‘reality’ available to us will become more and more ‘real’ in their fidelity and detail.